ika-rwth-aachen/mqtt_client/README.md

   - ROS message type information is serialized and sent via the MQTT broker on MQTT topic `mqtt_client/ros_msg_type/<ros2mqtt_mqtt_topic>`
   - the actual ROS message is serialized
   - if `inject_timestamp`, the current timestamp is serialized and concatenated with the message
-  - an integer is added to the message's head indicating whether a timestamp was injected
   - the actual MQTT message is sent via the MQTT broker on MQTT topic `<ros2mqtt_mqtt_topic>`
 - an MQTT message containing the ROS message type information is received on MQTT topic `mqtt_client/ros_msg_type/<ros2mqtt_mqtt_topic>`
   - message type information is extracted and the ShapeShifter ROS publisher is configured
+  - information about whether a timestamp is injected is stored for the specific topic
 - an MQTT message containing the actual ROS message is received
-  - depending on the first element of the message, it is decoded into the serialized ROS message and the serialized timestamp
+  - depending on whether a timestamp is injected, it is decoded into the serialized ROS message and the serialized timestamp
   - if the message contained a timestamp, the latency is computed and published on ROS topic `~/latencies/<mqtt2ros_ros_topic>`
   - the serialized ROS message is published using the *ShapeShifter* on ROS topic `<mqtt2ros_ros_topic>`